cloudlinux/cloudlinux-doc/docs/elevate/README.md

 #### I have a CL7 system with DirectAdmin/Plesk/another panel installed, how do I upgrade to CL8?

-Unfortunately, CloudLinux Elevate doesn't support these system configurations yet.
+Unfortunately, CloudLinux ELevate doesn't support these system configurations yet.

 Instead, you can create a new machine with CloudLinux 8 and migrate your system's license and configuration to it.